Golf Cart Insurance

 Although your golf cart may not be your main transportation, there are many places you can go while driving them.

-Whether you are traveling on the green, around your neighborhood, across your property, or in some cases around town there are certain risks you face.
+Whether you are traveling on the green, or driving a street legal golf cart around your neighborhood, across your property, or in some cases around town there are certain risks you face.
 So, do you need golf cart insurance?

 Don’t count on your homeowners insurance to cover damage caused while riding golf carts.
 Your HOA may even require a separate golf cart insurance policy.